 This means that you can be subject to restrictions on what you can and cannot do with your property as the landholder will have specific rules in place.
 When the lease term ends, ownership of the property returns to the freeholder and you will no longer be in possession of it.

 New build leasehold properties usually have leases of at least 125 years, this is very commonplace and something many British people wouldn’t think twice about.
 However, leaseholds on new builds can vary from 99 years up to 999 years in length.
 Something to keep in mind when buying any leasehold property in the UK is ensuring that the remaining length of your lease is long enough.
 For example, having a lease under 70 years can prove problematic when trying to sell, as it’s hard for buyers to get a mortgage for a property with a short lease.
 There are often options to extend your lease and this is something which is highly recommended once a lease starts to get close to the 80-year mark.
 However, be aware of ‘virtual freeholds’, more on that further along.

-Another option you may have at some point is to purchase a share of the freehold along with the other leasehold property owners in the building.
-This would mean that your property itself is still leasehold, but you, along with your fellow freeholders, would form a management company that would own the entire building, and can set the terms and length of each individual properties lease.
+Another option you may have at some point is to purchase a share of the freehold.
+That is along with the other leasehold property owners in the building.
+This would mean that your property itself is still leasehold.
+But you, along with your fellow freeholders, would form a management company that would own the entire building.
+And you can set the terms and length of each individual property’s lease.
 Responsibility for the insurance and upkeep of the building as a whole would also now be shared between you and the other freeholders.